ericyang1029/ericyang1029.github.io/contents/miscellaneous.md

-In my spare time, I love to play tennis, painting, and read books.
+In my spare time, I love to play tennis, paint, and read books.